micmro/PerfCascade/README.md

 If set a legend explaining the waterfall colours is rendered in the `legendHolder` DOM element.

 ## `*.zhar` - zipped HAR files
-By loading `/perf-cascade-file-reader.min.js` as in [this example](https://github.com/micmro/PerfCascade/blob/master/src/index.html#L73-L80) you can use `perfCascadeFileReader.readFile` to read a gzip and convert it to a JSON HAR object.
+By loading `/perf-cascade-file-reader.min.js` as in [this example](https://github.com/micmro/PerfCascade/blob/master/src/index.html#L78-L84) you can use `perfCascadeFileReader.readFile` to read a zip file and convert it to a JSON HAR object.

 ```javascript
 perfCascadeFileReader.readFile(fileFromTheFileInput, fileName, function(error, data){